alguadam/AzurePoliciesLab/Exercise-02/README.md

 ----

-### Exercise 2 - Develop your custom initiative in an ARM Template
+### Task 2 - Develop your custom initiative in an ARM Template

 > Related theoretical content:
-> + [Azure Policy Initiatives](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Lab.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=azure-policy-initiatives)
+> + [Azure Policy Initiatives](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Objective.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=azure-policy-initiatives)

-In this exercise, you will create a custom initiative in an ARM Template that will contain the policy definition created in the Exercise 1
+In this Task, you will create a custom initiative in an ARM Template that will contain the policy definition created in the Task 1

 **Step 1 - Create the ARM Template for the Initiative in your Azure DevOps Repo**

-As in Exercise 1, the initiative will be defined in an ARM Template with the schema for [subscription deployments](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates#template-format).
+As in Task 1, the initiative will be defined in an ARM Template with the schema for [subscription deployments](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates#template-format).

 You can use the following template: